DavidDexterCharles/3150_Project/README.md

+#DEADLINES

+Thursday November 12th, 2015 Project draft check

+>Expected: objectives established,basic code drafted and possibly some screenshots.
+Analysis of project must be totally completed.

+Tuesday November 24th, 2015 Presentations.

+>Report due before presentation.
+Submit an electronic copy to the lecturer and give in a hard copy on the day of the presentation.
+A multimedia projector would be provided.

 # 3150_Project
 Research how Python code can be used in network programming.
 Develop a short question/answer game in several versions.
 The versions are: Java TCP, Java UDP, Python TCP, Python UDP.
 Produce a user manual to show how the different programs vary.
 Functionality of the developed programms should included added functionality and features in comparison to the Initial assignments 1 and 2.